mindscan-de/BrightFlux/README.md

 ## So what's implemented right now?

 * Proof of Concept to build a row and column dataset from csv (and some proprietary log) files
-* Load a file (tokenize, parse and compile the data) - ingest a file as a dataframe
+* Load a file (tokenize, parse and compile the data) - ingest a file as a data frame
 * Filter Rows (log message lines) and Select Columns (parts of a log message line)
 * Support recipes
-  * save recipes - A dataframe tracks the applied transformations, the applied transformations can be saved
+  * save recipes - A data frame tracks the applied transformations, the applied transformations can be saved
-  * apply recipes - Dataframe canbe modified by selecting and applying a recipe
+  * apply recipes - data frame can be modified by selecting and applying a recipe
 * A limited DataFrame Query Language is implemented
   * contains, startswith, endswith
   * eq, neq, gt, ge. lt, le